krasimir/react-in-patterns/book/chapter-02/README.md

 In this example `<span>community</span>` in `App` component is `children` in `Title` component.
 Notice that if we don't return `{ children }` as part of the `Title`'s body the `<span>` tag will not be rendered.

-(prior v16.3) An indirect input to a component may be also the so called `context`.
-The whole React tree may have a `context` object which is accessible by every component.
-More about that in the [dependency injection](../chapter-10/README.md) section.
+(prior to v16.3) An indirect input to a component may also be referred to as the "context."
+The entire React tree may have a "context" object that is accessible to every component.
+More information about this can be found in the [dependency injection](../chapter-10/README.md) section.

 ## Output